SteveHere/BasicTextInterface/README.md

 Apps folder : All of the application files and their headers are here.

 EverythingFromApps.c : The file where most of the magic happens.
 Include your app here.
 Modify ListOptions() to add it to the list of options available to the user.
-Lastly, add it to Selection(char select, char* name) under one of the free cases.
+Lastly, add it to Selection(char select, char* username) under one of the free cases.

 Envrionment.c : A bit of the magic happens here.
 This place is mostly a high-level view of the entire thing.